PNG to SVG Converter

 What is the difference between PNG and SVG?

 PNG is a raster (pixel-based) format best for photographs and complex images.
 SVG is a vector format defined by mathematical shapes, meaning it scales to any size without losing quality.
-SVG is ideal for logos, icons, and illustrations.
+SVG is highly optimized for logos, icons, and UI illustrations.

 What is the difference between Embed and Color Trace mode?

 Embed mode wraps your original image as a base64-encoded data URI inside an SVG container.
 The image looks identical but is now in SVG format.
-Color Trace mode analyzes the image and recreates it using colored rectangles, producing a simplified, stylized vector version.
+Color Trace mode actually analyzes the image and recreates it using colored vector shapes, producing a simplified, stylized version.

 How accurate is the Color Trace vectorization?

 Color Trace uses a simplified pixel-based approach that works well for images with flat colors, logos, and simple graphics.
-For photographs or highly detailed images, the result will be a stylized, posterized version.
-For professional-grade tracing, dedicated vector software is recommended.
+For highly detailed photographs, the result will look like a stylized, posterized painting.

 Will the SVG file be larger or smaller than the original PNG?

 Yes.
 This tool runs entirely in your browser using the Canvas API and JavaScript.
-Your images are never uploaded to any server.
-All processing happens locally on your device.
+Your images are never uploaded to our servers.
+All processing happens locally and privately on your device.